 Recent posts on Real Men Sow have featured a theme of end-of-season reflection.
 I’ve looked at the good and bad of 2018, whether my massive squash plants were actually a hindrance and even pondering the reason for growing my own vegetables.

 There’s something else that has also got me reflecting too.
-I’ve not had to think that hard to work this one out, but it has been a very welcome reminder: soil is king, and it’s health and fertility is vital for good crops.
+I’ve not had to think that hard to work this one out, but it has been a very welcome reminder: the soil is king, and its health and fertility are vital for good crops.

 In the other main bed, things haven’t been as huge and the plants have not looked anywhere near as healthy.
 Although both were new beds, the soil was different, and it was clear there wasn’t as much good organic matter present as there was in the squash bed.